AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-36286-page-builder-preview-breaks-if-sku-positions-are-in-different-categories.md

 ---
-description: The MDVA-36286 patch solves the issue where the Page Builder products widget preview breaks if the same SKU has a different position in subcategories.
-This patch is available when the Quality Patches Tool (QPT) 1.0.23 is installed.
-Please note that the issue was fixed in Adobe Commerce 2.4.3.
+title: "MDVA-36286: Page Builder preview breaks if SKU positions in different categories"
 labels: 2.3.6,2.3.6-p1,2.4.0-p1,2.4.1,2.4.1-p1,2.4.2-p1,2.4.2,2.3.7,QPT 1.0.23,QPT patches,Magento Commerce,Magento Commerce Cloud,Quality Patches Tool,support tools,products,Page Builder,SKU,Adobe Commerce,cloud infrastructure,on-premises
-title: 'MDVA-36286: Page Builder preview breaks if SKU positions in different categories'
 ---

-# MDVA-36286: Page Builder preview breaks if SKU positions in different categories

 The MDVA-36286 patch solves the issue where the Page Builder products widget preview breaks if the same SKU has a different position in subcategories.
 This patch is available when the [Quality Patches Tool (QPT)](https://support.magento.com/hc/en-us/articles/360047139492) 1.0.23 is installed.
 Please note that the issue was fixed in Adobe Commerce 2.4.3.